william-tf/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+cookies are used to store the session compared to tokens that store just the important information.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+By hashing the password X amount of times in order for the password to no longer be stored in plain text.

 3. How are unit tests different from integration and end-to-end testing?

+They isolate each "unit" for testing compared to the whole project.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+By writing the tests and then writing the code, you view your code a lot differently. you then refactor it to be as efficient as possible